Coalescence of geodesics and the BKS midpoint problem in planar first-passage percolation: Proof of the main theorems

-Throughout this section and the next ones we will denote by $C,c$ generic positive constants which may depend only on the edge weight distribution $G$ and the variables in the subscript (e.g., $c_\epsilon$ may depend on $\epsilon$ in addition to $G$), whose value may change from one appearance to the next, with the value of $C$ increasing and the value of $c$ decreasing.
-Similarly, labeled constants such as $C_0$ or $c_\epsilon$ (which may also depend on $G$ and additionally on their subscript variables) do not change their value throughout the section where there are defined.
+Throughout this section and the next ones we will denote by $C,c$ generic positive constants which may depend only on the edge weight distribution $G$, whose value may change from one appearance to the next, with the value of $C$ increasing and the value of $c$ decreasing.
+Similarly, labeled constants such as $C_0$ or $c_\epsilon$ (which may also depend on $G$ and additionally on their subscript variables) do not change their value throughout the section where they are defined.